tnichols217/notes/APLit/Scribble 2.md

 >
 > Around 8:00 PM, the experiment began: seniors completely inconspicuously began filing onto school grounds, gathering in clumps much like little bacterial colonies on an agar plate.
 >
-> T+ 10 minutes these aggressive colonies began infecting the school ground: inflating pink balloons throughout the stairways and classrooms, throwing pink streamers all around the railings, painting posters pink, vandilising
+> T+ 10 minutes these aggressive colonies began infecting the school ground: inflating pink balloons throughout the stairways and classrooms, throwing pink streamers all around the railings, painting posters pink, vandalizing windows with pink windows, and even rolling out a pink carpet.
+As Chris Jang (12) says: "We could've had more pink.
+Sorry, we SHOULD've had more pink."
+>
+> T+ 1 hour both auxiliary stairwells in the school have been fully infected are are no longer functional.
+The functioning pathways have been completely blocked with pink balloons, and in the words on David Kim (12), "it was very pink."

 Chris Jang: "I was hoping for our prank to be more like the previous class's who's rubber duckies we still see around today.
 But maybe not as polluting."